-Myths of the driving test
+Myths of the UK driving test

 Over the years that I’ve been teaching I’ve heard many strange and bizarre tales about the driving test and lessons.
 Let us look at some of the strange and mysterious things that people say and think about the dreaded driving test and driving lessons in general.

 You may also like to read some funny stories about driving tests and lessons.